ros-box/a2d2_to_ros/FAQ.md

 ## Semantic segmentation bus signal data

 1. What is the `driving_direction` field and what do the values represent?
-1. What are do the values for the `gear` field represent?
+1. What do the values for the `gear` field represent?
 1. Are `steering_angle` and `steering_angle_sign` ground truth with respect to `steering_angle_calculated` and `steering_angle_calculated_sign`?